vernonclarke/SPNfinal/README.md

     path <- paste0('C:\\Users\\YourUsername\\Documents\\GitHub\\SPNfinal\\', spn, '\\model', model, '\\physiological\\simulations\\sim', sim, '\\')

 This line should be the only one that it is necessary to change in order to execute the R code.

+### Virtual Environments

+There is a yaml environment file ('environment.yml') that is set to work with NEURON 8.2.1 and python 3.9.16 (name 'neuron').

+In brief:

+* **YAML Environment File**: The file environment.yml is a YAML file commonly used in Conda

+  This file specifies the dependencies and settings for a particular virtual environment.

+* **Environment Name** - name Key: In the environment.yml file, there is a key called name.

+  The value associated with this key is the name of the Conda environment to be created.

+  In this case, this name is 'neuron'.
+This is the name that will subsequently be used

+  to refer to the environment when activating it or installing additional packages into it.

+* **Creating the Environment**: When the command 'conda env create -f environment.yml' is executed (see later)

+  Conda reads the environment.yml file and creates a new environment based on the specifications in that file.

+  The environment will have the name given by the name key in the YAML file i.e. 'neuron'.

+* For setting up Conda (python package manager): https://conda.io/projects/conda/en/latest/user-guide/getting-started.html

+* For setting up Jupyter Notebook (interactive code notebooks): https://jupyter.org/install

+### Github

+If you are unfamiliar with Github, the desktop app is a useful interface to use.

+* For installing Github Desktop GUI: https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop

+* Cloning a repository using Github Desktop: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop

 Any queries should be directed to: